 As one of the busiest railway stations in the UK, King’s Cross is equally famous for its intertwining transport lines as it is for its surrounding cultural institutions, shopping destinations and lively restaurant scene.
 Once a seedy red light district with quite a colorful history — it’s said Queen Boudicca is buried under Platform 8! — King’s Cross has undergone a significant transformation in recent times, making the station itself an absolute must-see for anyone visiting London.
 Check out our guide to getting your head around this hectic and iconic railway station.

 Named after a now-demolished statue of King George IV, King’s Cross station was constructed on top of a children’s smallpox and fever hospital, the area serving as inspiration for Charles Dickens’ classic tale ‘Oliver Twist’.
 First opened to passengers in 1852, it was designed as a simple and functional transport service but quickly began to decline from increasing rail traffic in the 19th century.
-Despite being England’s largest station, overcrowding led to the opening of all eight of its platforms, including three brand new ones, which actually didn’t help much as demand continued to increase.
+Despite being England’s largest station, overcrowding led to the opening of the eight original platforms (some of which were intended for train storage), plus three brand new ones, which actually didn’t help much as demand continued to increase.

 In 2002, a £2.5 billion redevelopment saw its complete restoration, including the addition of new platform ‘0’ to meet the station’s continuing growth.